Quick Links

 Phonics

 We follow the Little Wandle phonics scheme.
 A weekly information sheet will be sent home via ClassDojo to inform parents what children have been learning that week.
 Please support children at home by practicing the phonemes, tricky words and sentences.
-The image below shows how children are taught to form letters correctly.
+The images below shows how children are taught to form letters correctly and the sounds they have already learnt.

 English